 3 tablespoons chopped fresh mint, cilantro or parsley

 Place the couscous in a bowl, add the olive oil and lemon juice and mix well to coat the grains.
 Pour in the boiling stock or water and season with salt and pepper.
 Cover and allow to sit in a warm place until all the liquid has been absorbed, about 5 to 10 minutes.
-Stir in the chopped herbs just before serving.
+Fluff up the couscous with a fork (not a spoon, or it will stay stuck together) and stir in the chopped herbs just before serving.